President Alex Pissios,

 a good thing growing

-The illumination occurred during a press conference at Cinespace Chicago Film Studios.
-It was the climax of a media event dedicated to the city’s “groundbreaking film, television, and media production since 2011.”
+It was the climax of a media event promoted by Cinespace President Alex Pissios and the Chicago Film Office (CFO) that was dedicated to the city’s “groundbreaking film, television, and media production since 2011.”

-Over the past seven years, the amount spent on production in Chicago has grown from $150 million to $474 million.
+According to a February 28 report from the CFO, the amount spent on production in the city has grown from $150 million to $474 million over the past seven years.
 The total for 2018 was $44 million higher than 2017.
 The activity reflects a healthy mix of genres, including studio features, indie features, television, commercials, stills, and “other production.”

 Although last year’s overall total was the highest yet, the only category to record an increase from 2017 to 2018 was indie production, which reported 80 projects.